act-rules/act-rules.github.io/_rules/audio-transcript-2eb176.md

 #### Failed Example 6

-Audio with controls and internal transcript that is not exposed to the accessibility tree
+This `audio` element has native player controls and an internal transcript that is not exposed to the accessibility tree.

 ```html
 <html lang="en">